William Whetstone: Promotion

-Prince George promoted Whetstone to rear-admiral of the blue in January 1704.
+Prince George promoted Whetstone to Rear-Admiral of the Blue in January 1704.
 This was a measure designed to show both approval of his conduct whilst holding acting rank, and at the same time to separate him from charges arising against Graydon.
 The promotion caused controversy however, as it was done over the heads of other captains, including Sir James Wishart.
 Wishart was serving under Sir George Rooke, who threatened to resign over the issue.
-Wishart was then made a rear-admiral of the blue as well, and made senior to Whetstone through antedating his commission.
-Whetstone was given command of a squadron in the English Channel in March 1704, and was promoted to rear-admiral of the white on 18 January 1705.
-The appointment to the post of commander-in-chief in the West Indies came on 17 February, with a knighthood five days later on 22 February.
+Wishart was then promoted to Rear-Admiral of the Blue as well, and made senior to Whetstone through antedating his commission.
+Whetstone was given command of a squadron in the English Channel in March 1704, and on 7 August fought a battle with the Swedish warship Öland when her captain Gustaf von Psilander refused to salute Whetstone's squadron.
+The English captured Öland and a Swedish convoy she was escorting but both were released following diplomatic negotiations.
+Whetstone was promoted to Rear-Admiral of the White on 18 January 1705 and on 17 February was made commander-in-chief of the Jamaica Station, before being knighted five days later.

 He raised his flag aboard HMS Montagu and arrived at Jamaica to take up his post in mid May.
 He was largely thwarted though by the weakness of the ships under his command.
 The smaller vessels were able to take several valuable prizes, but he was not strong enough to allow him to attack any Spanish settlements.
 He hoped to convince the governor of Cartagena to declare in favour of King Charles, but received the reply that the governor 'knew no sovereign but King Philip’.
 Whetstone continued to persist though, and in 1706, he and Governor Handyside attempted to persuade the Spanish colonies at Cuba and Cartagena to declare in favour of Charles.
 Whetstone was relieved later that year by a squadron under William Kerr, and returned to England in December 1706.